|

 • Exam takes approximately 1 hour to complete.

-• Student will receive a certificate upon completion, please bring a printed copy to an ODFW office to apply for a Furtaker license.
+• The test is scored when the applicant completes the exam.
+Applicants will receive a certificate upon completion, please bring a printed copy to an ODFW office that sells licenses to apply for a Furtaker license.
 ODFW will maintain a record of your successful completion of the course.

 License requirements and fees